zuozhenggh/learning-library/data-management-library/database/text/full-text-indexing/create-indexes/create-indexes.md

 3. Click the navigation menu in the upper left to show top level navigation choices.

-4. Click on **Oracle Database** and choose **Autonomous JSON Database**.
+4. Click on **Oracle Database** and choose **Autonomous Transaction Processing**.

     ![Click Autonomous Transaction Processing](./images/adb-atp.png " ")

-5. Use the __List Scope__ drop-down menu on the left to select the same compartment where you created your Autonomous JSON Databae in Lab 2.
-Make sure your workload type is __JSON Database__. <if type="livelabs">Enter the first part of your user name, for example `LL185` in the Search Compartments field to quickly locate your compartment.
+5. Use the __List Scope__ drop-down menu on the left to select the same compartment where you created your Autonomous Databae in Lab 1.
+Make sure your workload type is __Transaction Processing__. <if type="livelabs">Enter the first part of your user name, for example `LL185` in the Search Compartments field to quickly locate your compartment.

     ![Check the workload type on the left.](images/livelabs-compartment.png " ")